Introduction to Buy-to-Let Mortgages for First-Time Landlords

 Criteria will vary from lender to lender.
 While high street lenders traditionally have a more rigid approach to lending, a specialist lender, like West One, will have a more flexible approach.

-• Affordability – Lenders usually use the interest coverage ratio (ICR) to calculate whether a borrower is eligible for a buy-to-let mortgage.
-A minimum of 125% ICR (amount of gross rental income required for a landlord to breakeven) is ideal as this will account for any potential increases in charge such as interest rates and maintenance costs.
+• Affordability: Lenders usually use the interest coverage ratio (ICR) to calculate whether a borrower is eligible for a Buy-to-Let mortgage.
+A minimum of 125% ICR (amount of gross rental income required for a landlord to breakeven) is ideal as this will account for any potential increases in charges such as interest rates and maintenance costs.

-• Income – Some lenders may prefer that the individual is earning a minimum income of around £25,000 annually.
+• Income: Some lenders may prefer that the individual is earning a minimum income of around £25,000 annually.
+West One does not set a minimum income apart for first-time landlords, with the exception of first-time buyers.

-• Credit Score – Having a positive credit score will make it less likely for lenders to reject first-time landlords straight away.
-Those with adverse credit scores may have less flexibility when applying for a buy-to-let mortgage and may have to turn to specialist lenders rather than high street banks.
+• Credit Score: Maintaining a healthy credit score can improve approval chances for first-time Buy-to-Let applicants.
+Those with adverse credit scores may have less flexibility when applying for a Buy-to-Let mortgage and may have to turn to specialist lenders rather than high street banks.

 What are the key differences between a buy-to-let and residential mortgage?

-Buy-to-let mortgages tend to require a larger deposit in comparison to residential mortgages.
+When it comes to how these mortgages are structured, buy-to-let mortgages tend to require a larger deposit in comparison to residential mortgages.
 Typically, lenders require a 25% deposit, however this will vary from lender to lender.
-Residential mortgage deposits are usually around 10% of the value of the property.
+Residential mortgage deposits are typically around 10% of the value of the property but can be as little as 2.5%.

 Costs Involved